 You will also be asked to send an affirmation of intent to the Admissions Office (firstname.lastname@example.org or 2481 Como Ave., Saint Paul, MN 55108).

 Additional steps in the process include:

 - Provide additional information as requested by ISSA, including passport copies, financial statements, and the completed Estimate of Expenses worksheet.

-- After ISSA has received and verified all requested documents, you will receive an I-20 Form (DS-2019, when applicable) within two months of arrival date at Luther.
-If within the United States, contact the Office of International Student and Scholar Affairs for next actions.
+- After ISSA has received and verified all requested documents, you will receive a Form I-20 (DS-2019, when applicable) within two months of your arrival date at Luther Seminary.
+If you are within the United States, contact the Office of International Student and Scholar Affairs for your next actions.

-- Schedule your visa interview with U.S. Consulate.
+- Schedule your visa interview with a U.S. Consulate.

-- Obtain appropriate visa from U.S. Consulate abroad.
+- Obtain the appropriate visa from a U.S. Consulate.

 - Provide your flight information and arrival plan to ISSA.
 If you are entering from outside the U.S., your arrival date cannot be more than 30 days prior to your start date.